arrongriffin97/Interactive-Frontend-Development-Milestone-Project/README.md

 3. Created a basic structure in the html and css of what I want it to look like

-4. I also referenced Jquery in HTML / Started on script.js and I added all the variables that I think will be needed / Added lit colours in style.css / Created the random functions
+4. I referenced Jquery in the HTML / Started on script.js and I added all the variables that I think will be needed / Added lit colours in style.css / Created the random functions